WHAT'S THIS ALL ABOUT?

 You can put a smile on a lot of faces by donating some change in his name to the current PCC.

 The Elisabet Ney Museum has to be considered the first art studio built in Texas.
 It was completed in 1893 and was where Elisabet Ney worked, lived and entertained until her death in 1907.
 Before building her little castle in the suburbs of Austin, Elisabet had already pioneered a trailblazing career in Europe.
 She was the first female sculpture student to study at the Munich Academy of Art.
 Her clear craftsmanship and personal charm earned sittings with the highest levels of society.
-Prussian Kings, German philosophers, even composer Robert Wagner sat for her to sculpt portraits.
+Philosopher Arthur Schopenhauer, Deputy of the Kingdom of Italy, Guiseppe Garibaldi and the last king of Hanover all sat with her to sculpt portraits.

 Outspoken, unconventional, and iconoclastic, Elisabet is Austin’s first cultural outlaw.
 Soon upon her arrival she was in demand socially and artistically.
 During the hot days of summer she would work on busts of Sam Houston or Lady MacBeth and, in the cooler evenings, host dinners on the shores of her little lake she created by building a dam on Waller Creek.
 Art inspires art.
 Her full length sculpture of Stephen F Austin was the inspiration for the focal point of the 23rd Street Mural.